varunmc/cassandra-server/README.md

 ```

 #### Restart ####
-Stops the server, waits three seconds and then starts it again.
+Stops the server, waits three seconds anlid then starts it again.

 ```javascript
 cassandra.restart()